blocknetdx/blockchain-configuration-files/README.md

 ### XBridge Configuration Files
-The XBridge configuration files are versioned for each blockchain using the `manifest.json` file as a key.
+The XBridge configuration files are versioned for each blockchain using the `manifest` file as a key.
 The format of each file is as follows:
 ```
 [TICKER]                        # Ticker used to represent the blockchain on exchanges;
 Title=                          # Name of the blockchain with spaces removed;